alphagov/paas-team-manual/source/support/responding_to_alerts.html.md

 The access logs is on the UAA VMs in `/var/vcap/sys/log/uaa/localhost_access.log`.

-All other logs are sent to [logsearch](https://logsearch.cloud.service.gov.uk):
+All other logs are sent to [logit](https://logit.io/a/1c6b2316-16e2-4ca5-a3df-ff18631b0e74).
+You must [Log into logit via Google](https://reliability-engineering.cloudapps.digital/manuals/logit-io-joiners.html)[external link] before you can access kibana.

 * Scope to component: UAA
+* filter by `@source.deployment: "prod"` or `@source.deployment: "prod-lon"` (depending on which deployment you are looking for)
 * Look for strings like `UserNotFound`, `PrincipalAuthenticationFailure` or `UserAuthenticationFailure`
 * `principal=XXX` will give you the username
 * `origin=[1.2.3.4]` will give you the origin IP